KiraYamato94/LasMonjas/README.md

   2. Find where your Among Us game is installed (make sure you have a clean game installation)
   3. Extract the files on the game folder (where the Among Us.exe file is)
   4. Open Among Us.exe, the first time takes a bit to load, don't worry.
+  5. If there's a Submerged update, you can update it with the "Download/Update Submerged" cyan's button on the main menu.

 -----------------------

 # Changelog
 <details>
   <summary>Click to show</summary>

+**Version 2.0 (27th May 2022)**
+- Added a button to Download/Update Submerged in game if needed.
+- Added 4 better sabotage options (night vision for lights, anonymous players for comms, screen shake for reactor and slow down players for O2)
+- 3 New Impostor Roles: Medusa (changed from crewmates to impostors), Hypnotist and Archer
+- 2 New Rebel Roles: Ninja and Berserker
+- 2 New Neutral Roles: Poisoner and Puppeteer
+- 4 New Crewmate Roles: Bat, Necromancer, Engineer and Shy
+- 1 New Modifier: Pro
+- Fixed role assigment system, no more crewmate/modifier-only roles
+- On Roles games, all Kill type buttons cooldown have now lobby's kill cooldown value
+- New hats, nameplates and visors
+- Welder is now able to see which vent is gonna be sealed on next meeting
+- Mimic's pick target/disguise button cooldown fixed to 5 seconds
+- Time Traveler's buttons now enter cooldown after a Challenger's duel
+- Yinyanger can pick targets again after a succesfully Yinyang.

 **Version 1.5.7 (16th May 2022)**
 - Yinyanger now listens the colission clip